Yashdon999/Resume-Generator/README.md

 ## Thanks to all Contributors 💪

-Thanks a lot for spending your time helping Moksh grow.
+Thanks a lot for spending your time helping Resume Generator grow.
 Thanks a lot!
 Keep rocking 🍻

 ![Contributors](https://resume-generator-xi.vercel.app/)